 - 1/2 teaspoon baking soda

-- Heat an oven to 350°F and fill a 12-well muffin tin with muffin liners.
+- Make The Streusel: Heat an oven to 350°F and fill a 12-well muffin tin with muffin liners.
 Meanwhile, combine the 2 tablespoons coconut oil with the coconut flakes, pepitas, and flax seeds and mix until well combined.
 Place in the refrigerator until ready to use.

-- Meanwhile, put the carrots in a food processor fitted with an S-blade and process until completely broken up.
+- Make The Muffin Batter: Meanwhile, put the carrots in a food processor fitted with an S-blade and process until completely broken up.
 Place carrots in a large mixing bowl and add 1/2 cup of the coconut oil, all 3 eggs, the maple syrup, and vanilla extract and whisk until evenly combined.